HemaMythri/elevatelabs-task2/README.md

 - Mark tasks as completed
 - Delete individual tasks
 - Clear all tasks
-- Task counter and completed task counter
+- Task counter (Total Tasks / Completed Tasks)
-- Local Storage support (tasks persist after page refresh)
 - Responsive design for desktop and mobile devices
-- Dynamic UI updates using JavaScript DOM manipulation
+- Modern UI with hover effects and smooth styling

+---

 ## Technologies Used